bbauska/JS-InterviewQuestions-JS/README.md

 else
 document.write(“open”);
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-248: How will you call a function repeatedly for a particular interval of time?
+<h3>248: How will you call a function repeatedly for a particular interval of time?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 Using setInterval function we can repeatedly call a function for a period of